Five takeaways from Zelenskyy’s virtual address to Congress - NewsBreak

 Sympathy for the plight of Ukraine is widespread, but so too is wariness about getting sucked into a wider conflict.
 Such an outcome would seem almost unavoidable if a no-fly zone were imposed since, by its nature, it would require U.S. warplanes to be willing to shoot down their Russian counterparts.

-Zelenskyy, with his life and his country on the line, doesn’t see it that way.
+Zelenskyy, with his life and his country on the line, doesn’t see it that way.‘White Ukrainian’: Louisiana liquor store changes name of daiquiri

 “Is this a lot to ask for, to create a no-fly zone over Ukraine to save people?
 Is this too much to ask for?” he demanded.